CREATIVE, NATURAL SCHOOL WEBSITE AND PROSPECTUS PHOTOGRAPHY

 Briefing staff and pupils so they know a photographer is coming really helps.
 Furthermore, encouraging the children to be themselves when I’m around keeps the photographs natural.
 The head informing the whole school that “we want our photographs to capture the very best of what we are” works very well.
 “In order to do that, we do what we normally do and although it’s a novelty, we simply ignore the photographer”.

 Being guided around the school helps me move swiftly from place to place and helpful pupils can do a great job.
 Ideally, a knowledgeable staff member, if available, can also point out children who don’t have permission to be photographed.
-Furthermore, if a class is delayed or not where they were should be, they can swiftly move me on, avoiding any downtime.
+Furthermore, if a class is delayed or aren’t where they were should be, they can swiftly move me on, avoiding any downtime.

 STAFF PHOTOGRAPHY FOR YOUR SCHOOL WEBSITE AND PROSPECTUS

 Consistent, well composed staff portraits convey professionalism and are great for parents and visitors to put a name to a face.
 They also add a sense of openness and accessibility to your school website.
 In addition to more formal headshots, I also document teachers doing to what they do best.

 For a large school, a dedicated half day with an early start works well.
 Capturing as many portraits as possible before lessons get going ensures minimal impact on the school day.
 For a small setting, it may be possible to fit portraits into a full day shoot, although careful scheduling is essential to minimise time out.

 THE VALUE OF CREATIVE SCHOOL WEBSITE AND PROSPECTUS PHOTOGRAPHY

-Creative school website and prospectus photography has the power to engage, communicate ethos and truly sell your school.
-From a full day of school photography, I deliver 200 expertly edited images.
+Creative school website and prospectus photography has the power to engage parents, communicate your ethos and truly sell your school.
+From a full day of school photography, I deliver 200 individually edited images.
 In addition, you can download them from your secure online gallery in print and web formats for as long as you like.
 Furthermore, you have the freedom to use them as you wish.
-For example, to print posters, use them in your prospectus and on your school website.
+For example, to print posters, use them in your prospectus as well as your school website.
 My fee for a full day is £800.